Charles Monteil

-Charles Monteil (22 February 1871 – 20 April 1949) was a French civil servant who combined a career in the administration with studies in the ethnology, languages and history of French West Africa.
+Charles Monteil (22 February 1871 – 20 April 1949) was a French civil servant who combined a career in administration with studies in the ethnology, languages, and history of French West Africa.

 Career

 Early years (1871–1893)

 Charles Monteil was born in Paris on 22 February 1871.

 He was the brother of Parfait-Louis Monteil (1855–1925), a French colonial military officer and explorer.

 He was admitted to the military academy of Saint-Cyr in 1892.

 French West Africa (1893–1902)

 Monteil's brother Louis-Parfait took him to French West Africa in 1893, where he began work as a native affairs clerk, and later rose through several administrative levels and held many positions.

 At one time he was the deputy of Maurice Delafosse in the Ivory Coast.

 In 1898 Monteil was the first to have collected a soninké version of the legend of Wagadu on the founding of the Mandingo Empire, published in 1967 in an edition edited by Abdoulaye Bathily.

 He wrote the answer to the Questionnaire concerning the legal customs of the natives of Africa issued by the Berlin-based International Union of Law and Political Economy and transmitted by the French Colonial Union.

 He was promoted to head of the Djenné cercle in May 1901.

 Between then and December 1902 he recorded 800 interviews with the educated people of the city, published in Dakar in 1965.